gridxdev/bluegrid-docs/Writerside/topics/Shapes/Shape-tools.md

 </p>
 <note>
 <p>
-Shapes belong to the Metric class; therefore, they can subscribe to materials.
-Once subscribed to materials, and their styling is always managed via the <code>material editor</code>.</p>
+Shapes belong to the Metric class; therefore, they can subscribe to materials.</p>
 </note>

 <tip>